-There are many explanations to why work was stopped.
+There are many explanations as to why work stopped.
 One is that the Khan was killed in 1855 after a battle with the Turkmen.
 Another story tells us that a Khan from Bukhara heard rumours of what was on the way in Khiva and ordered the building of an even higher minaret.
 In Khiva, the Khan was so furious that he threw his own architect off the top of the minaret.

 Another explanation, put forward by our guide, was that the Khan’s prime minister was concerned about the cost of financing the minaret.
 He convinced the Khan to stop or else the workers and guards on top would be able to peer into the Khan’s harem.

 Anyway, we may enjoy what was built, for the bright blue minaret is a true beauty – entirely covered with coloured glazed tiles.

 The “Old Fortress” is a walled part inside the larger walled city.
 It was built in the 17th and 18th centuries as the residencial palace for the khan himself.
 Here we find a mosque, residence, supreme court, reception, arsenal, harem and more.

 We will return to yet another palace, but first we will have a look inside a very special mosque.

 This mosque with a flat wooden roof has no equal in Central Asia.
 It is upheld by rows upon rows of wooden pillars, 212 in number.
 The oldest date back a 1000 years, the majority are a couple of hundred years old.
 They all have encarvings with different patterns.